shirin6150/estimator/README.md

-Project Name: Object Detection and Distance Estimation
+Project Name: Object Detector & Estimator
 Description: This project involves estimating the distance of various objects in real-time using a webcam.
 The system utilizes camera calibration, YOLOv4 for object detection, and the triangular similarity method for distance estimation.
 Table of Contents